awsteiner/o2scl/doc/o2scl/sphinx/index.rst

 are a few classes which are more experimental, and this is stated at the top of the documentation for these classes.

+There is also a sub-library for handling thermodynamics of particles and nuclei,
+`O2scl_part <../part/html/index.html>`_
+and a sub-library for handling equations of state of dense matter, `O2scl_eos <../eos/html/index.html>`_ .

 .. toctree::
    :maxdepth: 1